Tilakmp2003/Yosi.ai/README.md

 ## Examples

-The `examples` directory contains sample code showing how to use yosi.js for different scenarios:
+The `examples` directory contains sample code showing how to use yosi.ai for different scenarios:

 ### Basic Examples
 - `basic-usage.js` - Simple example of generating JavaScript code